Vegetable Tortilla Roll Ups

 • Make ahead: Roll these up the day before you need them, wrap them individually, and store them in the refrigerator.
 They’re completely effortless to bring to parties, plus you only have to cut up what you need.
 Any leftovers make a great lunch or snack.

 • Mix up your mix-ins: I love the classic toppings from veggie pizza, but you can use any combination you love.
-Try black olives, jalapeños, tomatoes, cucumbers, or scallions.
+Try black olives, jalapeños, tomatoes, cucumbers, green onions, red bell peppers, or any other fresh vegetables you have in your fridge.
+You can swap out your cheese too: mozzarella,

 How do you keep tortilla roll ups from getting soggy?